mitchellvdhut/quizzap/README.md

 Quizzap lets you manage quizzes, host quiz sessions, and have players join in for some epic trivia battles.
 Why pay for fun when you can have it for free? 😏
 And yes, we even added an **Anarchy mode** for the rebels out there who really despise Authentication. 🔥

+Show us some love with a ⭐ if you like what we’re building—this is our passion project!

 ---

 ## ✨ Features